 The border control policies not only condition the penal response when the offender is a migrant, but also influence the response in the penitentiary environment.38 Prison intervention with non-EU foreign prisoners must deal with two different scenarios.39 The first scenario has to do with the reintegration into Spain of all those foreigners with a regularised administrative situation or with sufficient roots in the country.
-In this case, the prison administrative situation prior to admission and keeping it updated based on objective data; and on the other, trying to regularise the situation of those inmates who meet the objective conditions required by the legislation in force.
+In this case, the prison administration takes two types of actions: on the one hand, those aimed at proving the administrative situation prior to admission and keeping it updated based on objective data; and on the other, trying to regularise the situation of those inmates who meet the objective conditions required by the legislation in force.